-It is estimated that 1 in 4 women and 1 in 7 men were sexually abused as children prior to their eighteenth birthday.
-Left untreated, the wounds of incest/sexual abuse can permeate every area of the adult survivor’s life.
+When this webiste was formed, It was estimated that 1 in 4 women and 1 in 7 men were sexually abused as children prior to their eighteenth birthday.
+With the number of women coming forward in the Me Too Movement it is obvious that these statistics are actually probably much higher than was known before due to the number of women who did not report their abuse earlier for many reasons.
+Left untreated, the wounds of incest and sexual abuse can permeate every area of the adult survivor’s life.
 He or she may suffer from any number of residual symptoms including depression, anxiety, eating disorders, extreme trust issues, chronic physiological symptoms and somatic complaints, a history of pseudo neurological problems, obsessive/compulsive disorder, post traumatic stress disorder (PTSD) including flashbacks and/or nightmares of the abuse, dissociative disorders, anger issues, addictions, codependency, sexual dysfunction, and relationship issues.

 These are only a few of the numerous symptoms that survivors often develop and silently struggle with as adults, the same way many of them silently struggled from the abuse they endured as children.
 Adolescents who have been sexually abused often present with any or all of the above symptoms along with age specific acting out such as running away, substance abuse, gang involvement, oppositional defiant behavior, conduct disorders, truancy, and juvenile delinquency.

 Because incest and sexual abuse in childhood most often happens at the hands of a trusted adult, the child is left with an inability to make sense of the events.
 Children are not yet capable of abstract thought and do not have the ability to understand that good and bad can happen at the same time.
 As a result, they often internalize the shame and blame for the abuse because they see the trusted adult caretaker as good and are forced to see themselves as somehow bad.